Magnetjs/magnet-core/docs/v5-design-client/README.md

 ### Problem

+- Modules
   - Per module inject, what variables name should we use?
 Default: magnetModule
+  - Config path
+  - Module name, which related to config path name
 - How should we handle container?
-- Module based folder structure, is inputs folder make sense?
+- Module based folder structure, is inputs folder name make sense?
 Default: inputs, options: actions
-- Should manifests join with manifests?
+- Should manifests join with recipes?

   - Options 1